 Handwriting is a skill which, like reading and spelling, affects written communication across the curriculum.
 Children must be able to write with ease, speed and legibility.
 Cursive handwriting teaches pupils to join letters and words as a series of flowing movements and patterns.
-Handwriting skills should be taught regularly and systematically through cursive font.
+Handwriting skills should be taught regularly and systematically from printed writing in EYFS moving to cursive writing beginning in Year 1.